dapphub/ENS-old/spec.md

 * If ENS calls `ens_get`, and it returns `(val, true)`, ENS will returns `(val, true)` (from `get` or `query`).
 * If ENS calls `ens_get`, and it returns `(val, false)`, ENS will returns `(0x0, false)` (from `get` or `query`).

-* If ENS calls `ens_freeze`, and it returns `true`, then ENS will immediately call `ens_get`.
-If that returns `(val, true)`, then then that key-value pair is frozen on that controller. `val` is recorded as the frozen value.
-If it returns `(val, false)`, then ENS will also return false (from `freeze`);
-* If a key-value pair is frozen, ENS will no longer call `ens_get` to resolve quries.
-Instead it will use the frozen value.

 * The function of the `node` argument is that it allows a single contract to control multiple namespaces.
-A controller can call `new_node` as many times as it likes.
+A controller can call `claim_node` as many times as it likes.

-These simple interaction rules give contracts great freedom in managing namespaces, while balancing this freedom with the ability to provably lock down entire paths.

 ERLs
 ---